iurrutia/CO2_LSTM/README.md

 # CO2_LSTM
-Fitting time series with different methods and comparing
+Fitting time series with different methods and comparing.
+WORK IN PROGRESS!